GEOS-DEV/GEOS/src/docs/sphinx/UserGuide/ExternalMesh.rst

 - PYR
 - HEX

-To specify a field to a ``CellBlock``, you have to specify the path to it as described in.
+To specify a field to a ``CellBlock``, you have to specify the path to it as described in this page : :doc:`InputXML`.

 .. _PAMELA: https://github.com/GEOSX/PAMELA
 .. _GMSH: http://gmsh.info